mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 If you are curious about the `Tile` class itself, such as you would find in `Main.tile[]`, please see [Tile Class Documentation](Tile-Class-Documentation)

-# Making an Tile
+# Making a Tile
-To add an tile to Terraria, we must first create a "class" that "inherits" from ModTile.
+To add a tile to Terraria, we must first create a "class" that "inherits" from ModTile.
 To do so, make a .cs file in your mod's source directory (My Games\Terraria\ModLoader\Mod Sources\MyModName) and then open that file in your text editor.
 Paste the following into that file, replacing `NameHere` with the internal name of your tile and `ModNamespaceHere` with your mod's foldername/namespace.
 (A common mistake is to use apostrophes or spaces in internal names, don't do this, the computer won't understand.)

 ```cs
 using Microsoft.Xna.Framework;